Addus HomeCare Corporation (ADUS) Stock Analysis

 Addus HomeCare provides personal care (non-medical), hospice, and home health services across 23 states through 262 offices, serving ~107,000 consumers in 2025 with $1.42B in net service revenues.
 Revenue comes primarily from government payors — state/local Medicaid agencies...
 Read more

-Passes 6/9 gates (favorable risk/reward ratio, clean insider activity, no SEC red flags, earnings proximity 76d clear, semi cycle peak clear, materials cycle peak clear).
-Fails on weak momentum and death cross (50MA < 200MA) and news legal.
+Passes 7/9 gates (favorable risk/reward ratio, clean insider activity, no SEC red flags, news events none recent, earnings proximity 56d clear, semi cycle peak clear, materials cycle peak clear).
+Fails on weak momentum and death cross (50MA < 200MA).
 Suitability: aggressive.

 Latest news

-- Burney Co.
+- NEWS Burney Co.
 Invests $1.84 Million in Addus HomeCare Corporation $ADUS - MarketBeat — MarketBeat positive

 Thesis